The Vodafone SuperNet combines reliable coverage, reliable speed and reliable network service across New Zealand

 The Vodafone mobile network covers over 97.5% of the population.
 That’s a lot of people.
 We’ve also built the largest 4G network in NZ.

-Enjoy reliable speeds in more places with more 4G coverage than any other mobile network combined.
+Enjoy reliable speeds in more places with more 4G coverage than any of the other mobile networks combined.

 Enjoy a more reliable connection with Vodafone that has fewer call drop outs than any other network*.